Food Sensitivity and You

 At EverlyWell, everything we do is focused on the customer first.
 Our goal is to empower you to easily and affordably gain access to information that may improve your health and your life.
 Our Food Sensitivity test has been used by tens of thousands of customers to learn about their IgG reactivity levels for specific foods.
 These customers are searching for answers to whether any foods – and, if so which ones – might be contributing to symptoms like gastrointestinal issues or migraines.

-There are multiple studies, linked below, that suggest the removal of high IgG reactivity foods from the diet corresponds to reduced symptoms (1-10).
-There are also studies that critics point to as evidence that IgG testing isn’t useful (11-16).
-Some of those studies are focused on whether IgG testing helps diagnose food allergies, which isn’t how you should use our Food Sensitivity test.
+There are multiple studies, linked below, that suggest the removal of high IgG reactivity foods from the diet corresponds to reduced symptoms (1-30).
+Some studies are focused on whether IgG testing helps diagnose food allergies, which isn’t how you should use our Food Sensitivity test.
 The Food Sensitivity test is not an allergy test.

 So, what is it?
 The Food Sensitivity test measures your body’s IgG immune response to 96 foods that are commonly found in western diets.
 Thousands of people have used our test to guide them in the right direction to put together elimination diets to improve physical symptoms like stomach pain and fatigue.
 Over 80% of our customers that review the product leave this test a 4-star review or higher, and we receive life-changing testimonials daily from customers.
 We wanted to share a few testimonials with you that inspire us on a daily basis to continue doing what we do.